Many infections and disorders that cause inflammation can cause chronic meningitis.

 Less commonly, chronic meningitis is caused by the following:

-Disorders that are not infections can cause chronic meningitis.
+Disorders that are not infections can also cause chronic meningitis.
 They include

 A few people have developed chronic fungal meningitis after they were given methylprednisolone (a corticosteroid) as an injection into the space around the spinal cord (called an epidural injection) in the lower back (for example, to relieve sciatica).
 In all cases, the drug had not been prepared using sterile techniques.
 Symptoms include headache, confusion, nausea, and/or fever.
 Most people also have a stiff neck, but about one third do not.
 Symptoms may occur up to 6 months after the injection.
 If people have any of these symptoms during the weeks or months after having a corticosteroid injection in their back, they should call their doctor.